Rafexy/Rafexy/README.md

 ### I'm Rafe, welcome to my profile! <img align="right" src="https://cdn.discordapp.com/emojis/774868681586114580.gif?v=1"/><br/>
+### I am a Spigot and Freelance developer of all sorts.
 ### Languages and programs I know and/or work with.
 * Java
 * JavaScript (Node, React)